fossfreedom/coverart-browser/README.md

 1. Click the toolbar button
 2. Albums are displayed as clickable buttons containing their album cover
 3. Double-click the cover to play the album.
+4. Right click menu option to queue an album.

 How to install: